gbv/paia/paia.md

 * the access token
 * whether username and password match
-* whether the user identified by username is allowed to change the given patron’s password
+* whether the user identified by username has scope `change_password`

 A PAIA server MAY reject this method and return an [error response](#error-response) with error code `access_denied` (403) or error code